gosub-io/poc-pipeline/README.md

 for the layout tree.

 The third step is to generate layers.
 Layers are used to optimize rendering.
 They are used to group elements that can be rendered together.
-For now, images are stored on their own layer.
-All the other elements are stored in the same layer (layer 0)
+If there are elements with some kind of CSS animations, they can be moved to a separate layer, and let the compositor deal with this animation.
+This means that we do not need to rerender the layers or tiles, but merely update the position of the layers in the compositor.

 The next step is tiling.
 Here we convert the layout tree into elements of 256x256 pixels (tiles).
-This is done to optimize rendering.
+This is done to optimize rendering dirty elements.
 Only the tiles that are visible on the screen are rendered and cached.
 When the user scrolls, we only need to render the new tiles that are visible on the screen.
 This however, can be done during idle time in the browser as well.
-Futhermore, if the user scrolls backwards, older tiles that are still valid do not have to be rerendered again.
+Furthermore, if the user scrolls backwards, older tiles that are still valid do not have to be rendered again.

-[ not yet implemented ]
-The next step is actual painting of tiles.
-This is done by rendering the tiles that are visible on the screen.

-[ not yet implemented ]
+The painting generates commands that are needed to render pixels onto the tiles.
+However, it does not execute this painting.
+It merely generates the commands.

+The reastering phase will get the tiles and the paint commands and execute the painting per tile into textures.

 The final step is compositing.
 Here we combine the visible tiles in the layers onto the screen.
 When we have CSS animations like transitions, we do not need to repaint the tiles, but merely update the position of the tiles (or their opacity).
 The compositing will take care of this and returns fully rendered frame.